joergen7/clcc/README.md

 # clcc
 C++ language model and compiler in Common Lisp

-The clcc library provides Common Lisp bindings to generate C++ code.
+This library provides a model of the C++ programming language suitable as a target for compilation.
+Its goal is to both cover a large portion of C++ language features and be readable.

 ## System Requirements